GzimAsani/Github-Finder/README.md

 # Github-Finder
 # Loan-Calculator

-This is a personal project where the user can use this app to calculate a loan.
-This calculator accepts 3 fiels: `loan amount`, `interest amount`, `years to repay` and it returns `monthly payment`, `total payment` and `total interest`.
+This is a personal project where the user can use this app find github users.
+This app shows the user profile/description, Repositories, public gists, followers, following and it shows links to their last 10 public repos.

 ![img](./github.png)